insidemordecai/chequered-zone/README.md

 ### SQL table structure

-The project makes use of three tables.
+The project makes use of three tables - contact (for data from contact form), posts (to keep articles) and users.

-To clone and reproduce this project's functionalities, the table structure is as follows:
+To clone and reproduce this project's functionalities, the project sql file is included in the root folder.
+Import into phpMyAdmin.
+Default password for all users is 123456

-**TODO:**
-- [ ] Add images showing table structure